 My finances were a mess, and I'm sure your finances could use some organization as well.
-Now I can just log into Personal Capital to see how everything is doing in one place.
+Now I can just log in to the best free personal finance tool to see how everything in one place.
 It's important to have a holistic view of your overall financial health so you know where to allocate resources.

 2) Net Worth Overview.
-Gone are the days where you have to use an Excel spreadsheet to manually update every single asset and liability line item to calculate your net worth.
+Gone are the days where you have to use an Excel spreadsheet.
+No one wants to manually update every single asset and liability line item to calculate your net worth.
 Personal Capital updates your net worth automatically as soon as you log in because all your accounts are linked.
-They provide a pie chart of your assets as well as gives you a historical chart of your net worth progression.
+They provide a pie chart of your assets and give you a historical chart of your net worth progression.

 3) Tracks Your Cash Flow.
 Budgeting is personal finance 101.
 By tracking your income and your spending like a hawk, you will be able to save a lot more money than if you simply tried to guess everything.
 Think about all the times you withdrew cash from the ATM machine and had no idea where all the money went a couple days later.

 Now that the stock market recovered, investors are probably too overweight equities and way underweight bonds once again.
 The Investment Checkup tool analyzes your portfolio's holdings based on size, style, and sector.
-Personal Capital excels for those who have assets in the stock market.
+The best free personal finance tool excels for those who have assets in the stock market.
 Personally, I like to maintain a 35%, 35%, 30% split between stocks, real estate, and CDs/bonds.